Utility: Examples

 Most utility functions used for modeling or theory are well-behaved.
 They are usually monotonic and quasi-concave.
-However, it is possible for preferences not to be representable by a utility function.
+However, it is possible for rational preferences not to be representable by a utility function.
 An example is lexicographic preferences which are not continuous and cannot be represented by a continuous utility function.

 Marginal utility

 Economists distinguish between total utility and marginal utility.
 Total utility is the utility of an alternative, an entire consumption bundle or situation in life.
 The rate of change of utility from changing the quantity of one good consumed is termed the marginal utility of that good.
 Marginal utility therefore measures the slope of the utility function with respect to the changes of one good.
 Marginal utility usually decreases with consumption of the good, the idea of "diminishing marginal utility".
 In calculus notation, the marginal utility of good X is $MU_x=\frac{\partial U}{\partial X}$.
 When a good's marginal utility is positive, additional consumption of it increases utility; if zero, the consumer is satiated and indifferent about consuming more; if negative, the consumer would pay to reduce his consumption.